React Native's (RN) FlatList is a powerful tool for rendering

 keyExtractor: Assigns a unique key to each photo using its

-. -
+index. -

 numColumns: The magic happens here!
 Setting this prop to

-into a two-column grid.
+2transforms ourFlatListinto a two-column grid.

 And that's it!

-You've successfully created a dynamic photo grid using FlatList
+You've successfully created a dynamic photo grid using FlatList.

 Taking It Further